 The Foundation provides a “Spouse to Spouse” network to assist the surviving spouse and other family members who have just experienced a loss of a loved one in the Line of Duty.
 Someone to listen and lean on during this most difficult time, by another fire service spouse who has also experienced the loss of a loved one.

 Fire Service Clergy

-The foundation can provide Clergy services to any family who may be in need.
+The Foundation can provide Clergy services to any family who may be in need.
 This Clergy has a fire service background and belongs to the Federation of Fire Chaplains (FFC).
 They understand the unique bonds among fire service families and their loved ones.

-Firefighter Cancer Assistance Fund
+Firefighter Occupational Injury/Illness Assistance Fund

 Phillips Family Firefighter Training Scholarship

 This fund provides training scholarships for firefighters to attend international training conferences to learn and bring back current firefighting techniques and practices.